rohandrummond/arbie-abroad/README.md

 # Arbie Abroad - Travel Blog

 A full-stack travel blog application built to share adventures with friends and family.
-Currently desktop only but planning on implementing responsive design in the near future.
+Current refactoring CSS before implementing responsive design in the near future.

 ## Tech Stack